rwaltr/naming-scheme/README.md

 ### Virtual Assets

-VMs are generally single use machines that either host a whole application or parts of it. they do not need a full name, but a short-name name for their use.
+VMs are generally single use instances that either host a whole application or parts of it. they do not need a full name, but a short-name name for their use.

 ```
 web01.exmpl.net